saxbophone/libsxbp/README.md

 The algorithm is not limited to text however - any form of input binary data will work to produce a resulting figure, although the length of input data currently is a limiting factor in getting speedy results, if perfection is desired.

+Although this project doesn't work in sprints, there is a [*sprint board*](https://github.com/saxbophone/libsaxbospiral/projects/1), which is used for organising issues.

 ## Please Note

 - This is a library only.
 If you're looking for something that is immediately usable for the end-user, you probably want to look at [sxbp](https://github.com/saxbophone/sxbp) instead, which is a command-line program I wrote which uses libsaxbospiral to render input binary files to PNG images.